-9) Ac dditional Fixed Locations & Line Stations Authorization: ' a) Additional Fixed Locations: F i) Does the AMO operate additional locations under its FAA certificate within the countries listed in Annex 2, Appendix 2?
-Does the FAA OpSpec contain the address and airport , identifier for each additional location?
-2) Is each location under the Quality Assurance System (QAS) of the AMO?
-3) Does the QAS include FAA Special Conditions for each location? b) Line stations: i) Does the AA authorize line stations under one certificate?
-1) Do the FAA Operations Specifications contain a current list of each line station that performs maintenance on U.Sregistered aircraft containing the address and airport ıl· identifier?
-2) Has the AMO completed QAS audits of each location listed on its FAA Operations Specifications within the time frame required by EASA Part-145?
-10) W ork away from station: a) Does the AMO have AA-approved procedures for conducting work away from the repair station principal base of operation to L ensure compliance with the FAA supplement? b) Does the AMO have FAA-issued Operations Specifications H c) paragraph D100 for work away from station privileges?
-Has the AMO exercised the work away from station privileges U) since its last renewal? d) Did the AMO follow the FAA supplement when performing this work?
-(FAA use s only PTRS code 3606/5606 Work Away From Station.)
-11) Co ontracting: a) Has the AMO provided contracting maintenance function information on its application for FAA certification FAA L Form 8310-3 (block 4)? b) The FAA recognizes EASA Part-145 requirements for the MOE to contain a list of all contractors utilized by the AMO.
-Does the AMO identify contractors used for U.Sregistered products? (normally an asterisk) c) Does the AMO list of contractors contain the name, address, , and FAA certificate number (if certificated) of each contractor L listed in the MOE? d) Does the AMO have procedures for Qualifying and Auditing L contractors?
+9) Ac Iditional Fixed Locations & Line Stations Authorization: a) Additional Fixed Locations (OpSpec A101): i) Does the AMO operate additional locations under its FAA certificate within the countries listed in Annex 2, Appendix 2?
+Does the FAA OpSpec contain the address and airport identifier for each additional location?
+Is each location under the Quality Assurance System (QAS) of the AMO?
+3) Does the QAS include FAA Special Conditions for each , 📙 location? b) Line stations (OpSpec D107): i) Does the AA authorize line stations under one certificate?
+Do the FAA Operations Specifications contain a current list of each line station that performs maintenance on U.Sregistered aircraft containing the address and airport identifier?
+2) Has the AMO completed QAS audits of each location listed on its FAA Operations Specifications within the time 40) 107 frame required by EASA Part-145?
+10) VV ork away from station (OpSpec D100): a) Does the AMO have AA-approved procedures for conducting work away from the repair station principal base of operation to ensure compliance with the FAA supplement? b) Does the AMO have FAA-issued Operations Specifications paragraph D100 for work away from station privileges? c) Has the AMO exercised the work away from station privileges -11 since its last renewal? d) Did the AMO follow the FAA supplement when performing this work? /E A A ' s only PTRS code 3606/5606 Work Away From Station.)
+11) Co ontracting: a) Has the AMO provided contracting maintenance function information on its application for FAA certification FAA Form 8310-3 (block 4)? b) The FAA recognizes EASA Part-145 requirements for the MOE to contain a list of all contractors utilized by the AMO.
+Does the AMO identify contractors used for U.Sregistered products? (normally an asterisk) c) Does the AMO list of contractors contain the name, address, and FAA certificate number (if certificated) of each contractor ۹, listed in the MOE? d) Does the AMO have procedures for Qualifying and Auditing contractors?
+CONTRACTORS!